medavox/distribackup/fypp/fypp.md

 Evaluation of Existing Solutions
 --------------------------------

-This is by no means an exhaust
+This is by no means an exhaustive list.

 ### Bit-Torrent  ###
 * Collection contents cannot be changed after torrent creation